absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 Then, we attempt to retrieve the corresponding todo.
 With a database, we would have used `where` and `first` statements.

-We used the ID as matcher, and we converted them to string to keep strict equality check (most backend developers like type tests and casting, let's use it too, even with a weakly-typed language)
+We used the ID as a matcher, and we converted them to string to keep strict equality check (most backend developers like type tests and casting, let's use it too, even with a weakly-typed language)

 Interesting fact, you can send a `404 Not Found.` very easily with the `notFound` method, but in a local environment, it converts to a `NotFoundHttpError` page, which is great for testing.
 If you are not in a local environment, the real 404 page or JSON response will show up.

-To be able to display a todo, ensure that your todo list contains the requested todo.
+To be able to display a todo, ensure that your to-do list contains the requested todo.
-Friendly reminder that each time the server is stopped, the data disappear and you have to created them again.
+Friendly reminder that each time the server is stopped, the data disappear and you have to create them again.